thinktwise/ArgumentMining/README.md

 # ArgumentMining

 ## REFERENCES
-Before using the datasets please check its specific licence.
+Before using a dataset please check its specific licence.

 ### Scientific articles
 AraucariaDB [1] augmented by [2] with claims annotations